awishkarghimire/Vertex-Cover/README.md

-# Advanced-Algorithms
+# Vertex-Cover
-Here I implement some fairly complicated algorithms.
+Here, I have implemented the SD Algorithm for approximate vertex cover.